 Lijiang Old Town, also known as Dayan, is where almost all travelers sleep and where you can find the old buildings, small canals, and wooden bridges.
 You will also find locals who still wear traditional clothing.
 Staying here is the most expensive of the three cities, but you will also find the most options.

-How do you get to Lijiang?
+How Do I Get to Lijiang?

 Lijiang has an airport so you could fly here.
 There is even a train station and bus station.
 The most popular option to come here is the bus or train.
-Of course it also depends on where you come from.
+Of course, it also depends on where you come from.